Kaaba

-In early Islam, Muslims faced in the general direction of Jerusalem as the qibla in their prayers before changing the direction to face the Kaaba, believed by Muslims to be a result of a Quranic verse revelation to Muhammad.

-According to Islamic history, the Kaaba was rebuilt several times throughout history, most famously by Ibrahim (Abraham) and his son Ismail (Ishmael), when he returned to the valley of Mecca several years after leaving his wife Hajar (Hagar) and Ismail there upon Allah's command.
-Circling the Kaaba seven times counterclockwise, known as Tawaf (طواف), is a Fard (obligatory) rite for the completion of the Hajj and Umrah pilgrimages.
+According to Islamic tradition, the Kaaba was rebuilt several times throughout history, most famously by Ibrahim and his son Ismail, when he returned to the valley of Mecca several years after leaving his wife Hajar and Ismail there upon Allah's command.
+The current structure was built after the original building was damaged by a fire during the siege of Mecca by the Umayyads in 683 CE.
+Circling the Kaaba seven times counterclockwise, known as Tawaf (طواف), is a Fard rite for the completion of the Hajj and Umrah pilgrimages.
 The area around the Kaaba where pilgrims walk is called the Mataaf.